kalle-app/kalle/README.md

 ## Overview

 Kalle is an **appointment scheduling tool** that allows you to schedule an appointment with customers, colleagues or friends within seconds.
-We support self-hosted CalDav-based calendars and solutions such as authenticating your Google calendar.
+We support self-hosted CalDav-based calendars and solutions such as authenticating your Google calendar or Outlook calendar.

 Kalle is a modern web app that is built with [Blitz.js](https://github.com/blitz-js/blitz), a full-stack React framework, made to boost productivity.
 A hosted version can be found at [**kalle.app**](https://www.kalle.app/).